 Your symptoms may become temporarily worse as your hormones adjust when you first start using this medication.
 For best results, keep using the medication as instructed by your doctor.
-Your condition should eventually improve with continued use of leuprolide.
+Your condition should eventually improve with the continued use of leuprolide.

-Store Lupron in the original carton at room temperature, away from moisture and heat.
+Store Lupron Depot in the original carton at room temperature, away from moisture and heat.
 Store Eligard in the refrigerator.
 Do not freeze.
 You may take the medicine out and allow it to reach room temperature before mixing and injecting your dose.
 After the dose is mixed, you must use the injection within 30 minutes.

 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

-Call your doctor for instructions if you miss a dose.
+Call your doctor for instructions if you miss a dose of Lupron Depot.

 Women who miss more than one leuprolide dose may have breakthrough bleeding.
 Children who miss more than one dose may have a return of pubertal symptoms such as breast development, growth in the testicles, or menstrual periods.